The Chanuka Candle - Havdalah Hullabaloo

-The Taz applies this ‘Tadir’ principle to Motzei Shabbos Chanuka.
+The Taz applies this ‘Tadir’ principle to Motzai Shabbos Chanuka.
 He maintains that since Havdalah is made every Saturday night, whereas Chanuka candles are only kindled eight nights a year, making Havdalah takes precedence.
-Additionally, he argues, once one lights Chanuka candles on Motzei Shabbos, he is showing that he intrinsically already ended Shabbos; if so what further gain can there be by delaying Havdalah further?
-He adds, that the great Maharal Mi’Prague (this author’s namesake) also ruled to make Havdalah before lighting the Menorah.
+Additionally, he argues, once one lights Chanuka candles on Motzai Shabbos, he is showing that he intrinsically already ended Shabbos; if so, what further gain can there be by delaying Havdalah further?
+He adds that the great Maharal M’Prague (this author’s namesake) also ruled to make Havdalah before lighting the Menorah.

 Many decisors offer additional rationales and reasons to explain why they feel that the other opinion is incorrect.
 For example, the famed Avnei Nezer wrote a point-by-point refutation of the Taz’s proofs, while the Chedvas Yaakov later did the same to his arguments.
 And, interestingly, although Rav Yaakov Emden cites that his father, the renowned Chacham Tzvi, scorned those who would light Chanuka candles first, he nevertheless personally concluded that that is the correct course of action.

-Contemporary authorities also have taken sides on this issue.
-The Chazon Ish, Rav Yosef Shalom Elyashiv, Rav Shmuel HaLevi Wosner and Rav Ovadia Yosef made / make Havdalah first, while the Tukachinsky Luach and Rav Shlomo Zalman Auerbach ruled that Neiros Chanuka should be kindled first.
-Rav Moshe Sternbuch writes that even according to those who make Havdalah first, nevertheless, if the setup and making Havdalah would delay the Chanuka lighting more than a half hour after nightfall, then it would be preferable to light the Menorah first, to ensure that one does not miss an opportunity for the optimal time of the Mitzvah of kindling the Menorah.
+However, a further qualification is made by Rav Moshe Sternbuch and the Karlsberger Rav, Rav Yechezkal Roth, that even according to those who hold to make Havdalah first, nevertheless, if the setup and making Havdalah would delay the Chanuka lighting more than a half hour after nightfall, then it would be preferable to light the Menorah first, to ensure that one does not miss an opportunity for the optimal time of the Mitzvah of kindling the Menorah.

 Lighting It Up

 So, knowing that there is such a huge difference of opinion as to the proper halacha, what is one to do?
-The Mishna Berura, asking that very same question, famously concludes that in Shul one should light Chanuka candles before making Havdalah (if applicable; many, if not most Shuls nowadays do not make a communal Havdalah), yet at home “d’avid k’mar avid, d’avid k’mar avid”, whichever shitta one decides to follow, he is acting correctly.
+The Mishnah Berurah, asking that very same question, famously concludes that in shul one should light Chanuka candles before making Havdalah (if applicable; many, if not most, shuls nowadays do not make a communal Havdalah), yet at home “d’avid k’mar avid, d’avid k’mar avid”, whichever shitta one decides to follow, he is acting correctly.
 Accordingly, even if you have a minhag to light the Menorah first while your neighbor is busy making Havdalah first, both of you should realize that both are equally halachically valid opinions.

 Don’t Mix and Match